 - Sleep apnea

-- Screening: Measure the plasma aldosterone concentration (PAC) and plasma renin activity (PRA) to determine the aldosterone-to-renin ratio (ARR).
+- Perform screening tests: Measure the plasma aldosterone concentration (PAC) and plasma renin activity (PRA) to determine the aldosterone-to-renin ratio (ARR).

 Screening: aldosterone-to-renin ratio (ARR)

 Confirmatory studies

 - Others: fludrocortisone suppression test or captopril suppression test